The Aquatic Games

-The Aquatic Games Starring James Pond and the Aquabats, also known as The Super Aquatic Games Starring the Aquabats on the SNES, is a 1992 sports video game developed by Vectordean and published by Millennium Interactive.
+The Aquatic Games Starring James Pond and the Aquabats, also known as The Super Aquatic Games Starring the Aquabats on the Super NES, is a 1992 sports video game developed by Vectordean and published by Millennium Interactive.
 It featured pseudo-Olympic sports starring the video game character James Pond, better known for his series of side-scrolling platform games.
 It was the last game to be released for the Amiga A500.
 Though the next game (James Pond 3: Operation Starfish) also appeared on the Amiga, it was only compatible with the newer range of 32-bit Amigas (such as the A1200) which used the AGA chipset.

 Gameplay

 The Aquatic Games Starring James Pond and the Aquabats is an arcade sports game.
 The game is an aquatic-themed parody of games like Konami's Track & Field.

 The game contains classical music pieces Ode to Joy (from Beethoven's 9th) in the title screen and Schubert's fish song "Die Forelle" during certain events.
 The rest of the music is composed by Richard Joseph.